 Sales professionals are occasionally faced with a lull in client meetings due to regular business seasonality, vacation schedules, or as we all know too well - a global health pandemic.
 While maximizing face time with clients should always be the #1 priority, it is important that sales teams take advantage of any extra time at their computers executing high value activities.

 When the reason for the extra time calls for increased sensitivity around typical sales tactics (like aggressively cold calling for new meetings or asking for more business), we encourage sales teams to look inward and use the time to evaluate and improve their own business processes and tools so that they are ready to hit the ground running when a normal schedule resumes.
 One example of an internal tool that requires “TLC” in order to drive sales effectiveness is the CRM tool.

-In this blog we’ll explore the four foundational CRM data elements that your sales leaders should focus on as they ensure CRM data is up to date and accurately reflecting pipeline potential.
+In this blog we explore four foundational CRM data elements that sales leaders should routinely evaluate to ensure the tool accurately reflects the status their client relationships in addition to their territory’s pipeline potential.

 What’s hard about defining Account objects?

 As part of the Account definition effort, sales organizations must have a client master - one set of nomenclature that defines the type of businesses they work with which can be especially difficult for global or complex sales organizations that have been classifying the businesses in different ways, in different regions, for many years.
 In addition to the client master, sales organizations must consider how external industry data integrates with the CRM and ultimately maps to the client master.
 In some industries, like in Asset Management for example, different data sources classify businesses in different ways, which creates a bit of a cluster when trying to map to the CRM.
 While creating the client master and integrating external data sources can be challenging, the result drives immense benefit to understanding performance trends and informing future go-to-market strategy decisions.